 African asylum-seekers want to return, but with some money and skills

-Vienna, 20.2.2019 – A new study by Transcultural Campaiging about French speaking Sub-Saharan African asylum -seekers in Germany and Austria is based on interviews with 159 persons conducted in seven cities yielded a number of surprising results. (download here)
+Vienna, 20.2.2019 – A new study by Transcultural Campaiging about French speaking Sub-Saharan African asylum -seekers in Germany and Austria is based on interviews with 159 persons conducted in seven cities yielded a number of surprising results. (download: English version, German version)

 Most respondents said they never planned claiming asylum but came to Europe to “earn, learn and return” in order to build a new life at home.
 Which EU-Member State they end up in is rather a matter of chance than of choice.
 The vast majority of interviewed persons have middle-class background, they have formal schooling up to secondary level or skilled worker training.